vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/074/_index.md

 title = "+074"

 +++
-Soma and Rudra Re EVP IX.74 and 128.
+Soma and Rudra Renou EVP IX.74 and 128.